Gibson Les Paul: Origins (1950–1952)

-In 1950, the ancestors of the Fender Telecaster (Fender Esquire and Fender Broadcaster) were introduced to the musical market and solid-body electric guitars became a public craze.
+In 1950, the Fender Esquire and Fender Broadcaster (later renamed the Fender Telecaster) were introduced to the musical market and solid-body electric guitars became a public craze.
 In reaction to market demand, Gibson Guitar president Ted McCarty brought guitarist Les Paul into the company as a consultant.

 Les Paul was a respected innovator who had been experimenting with guitar design for years.
-He had hand-built a solid-body prototype nicknamed "The Log", named after the pine block running through the middle of the guitar whose width and depth are a little more than the width of the fretboard.
+He had hand-built a solid-body guitar prototype nicknamed "The Log", named after the pine block running through the middle of the guitar whose width and depth are a little more than the width of the fretboard.
 Conventional hollow guitar sides or "wings" were added for shape.
 In 1945 or 1946, Paul had approached Gibson with "The Log" prototype, but his design was rejected.

 In 1951, McCarty and his team at Gibson began work on what would eventually become the Les Paul Model.
 Early prototypes of the Les Paul model are very similar to the final version.
 The new Les Paul guitar was to be an expensive, well-made instrument in accordance with Gibson's reputation at the time, and distinct from growing rival guitar manufacturer Fender's models.